 Edisonpark, formerly known as Kwadrant B&F, is located between the Australiëweg , the Oostweg, the Van der Hagenstraat and the Zegwaartseweg.

-The Development Combination, consisting of AM BV, Dura Vermeer Bouw Zuid West BV, Synchroon BV and the municipality of Zoetermeer, are working on a plan for the construction of 550 homes in the Edisonpark.
-In addition, De Goede Woning, in collaboration with the municipality, is developing 16 homes for young people with disabilities.
-The municipal council gave the green light for these plans on 8 July 2024 and has adopted the urban development plan.
-The board can now continue with the realization of 540 homes in a green-urban environment.
+The Development Consortium, consisting of AM B.V., Dura Vermeer Bouw Zuid West B.V., Synchroon B.V., and the municipality of Zoetermeer, is working on a plan to build approximately 550 homes in Edisonpark.
+On July 8, 2024, the municipal council gave the green light for these plans and adopted the urban development plan and the visual quality plan.
+The municipal executive can now proceed with the realization of approximately 550 homes in a green urban environment.

 Design